Environmental Impacts

 The following materials build the foundation of the environmentally preferred materials we use:

-• Parley Ocean Plastic: Since 2015, adidas has partnered up with the environmental organization and uses as an eco-innovative replacement for virgin polyester.
-In 2021, we continued to roll out Parley Ocean Plastic across key categories, both in ‘Performance’ and products across footwear, apparel, and accessories.
+- Parley Ocean Plastic: Since 2015, adidas has partnered up with the environmental organization and uses for the Oceans’ as an eco-innovative replacement for virgin polyester.
+In 2021, we continued to roll out Parley Ocean Plastic across key categories, both in ‘Performance’ and Ocean Plastic’ products across footwear, apparel, and accessories.
 In 2021, we produced close to 18 million pairs of shoes containing Parley Ocean Plastic.
-See Global Brands
+Global Brands

 Synthetic fibers are widely used in our industry due to their unique performance properties such as elasticity, light weight, and high durability.
 We are aware that products made out of synthetic fibers can have a negative environmental impact during the production of materials and their use phase, and acknowledge fiber fragmentation as a complex challenge for our industry – one we are proactively addressing. adidas is co-founder of ‘The Microfibre Consortium’ (‘TMC’), which has developed a test method and in future aims to give guidance to the textile industry to mitigate the impact of fiber fragmentation.